Federated X-Armed Bandit: Algorithm and Analysis

-\begin{remark} \textbf{\upshape (Communication Cost and Privacy)} Moreover, the communication cost in Theorem \ref{thm: regret_upper_bound} only depends logarithmically on the time horizon $T$, showing that there are no frequent communications between the server and the clients during the federated learning process.
-Moreover, only the mean rewards are shared instead of all the reward sequences.
-Therefore simultaneously, our algorithm successfully protects user privacy to certain extent and saves the communication cost.
-The dependence of the communication cost on the number of clients $M$ is unavoidable since our algorithm assumes that all clients communicate synchronously, and thus the server exchanges information with all the clients for each phase.
-Such dependence is also observed in federated multi-armed bandit algorithms such as \texttt{Fed1-UCB} \citep{shi2021federateda} and \texttt{Fed-PE} \citep{huang2021federated}.
+\begin{remark} \textbf{\upshape (Communication Rounds and Information)} Moreover, the number of communication \textbf{\textit{rounds}} in Theorem \ref{thm: regret_upper_bound} only depends logarithmically on the time horizon $T$, showing that there are no frequent communications between the server and the clients during the federated learning process.
+Moreover, only the mean rewards are shared instead of all the rewards.
+Therefore, our algorithm successfully protects data confidentiality to certain extent and saves the communication cost.
+Similar dependence is observed in prior federated bandit works \citep{shi2021federateda} \citep{huang2021federated}.

+It's also worth mentioning that since the number of nodes $|\mathcal{K}^p|$ could increase when we increase the phase number $p$, a better measure of the communication cost is the amount of \textbf{\textit{information}} communicated instead of the number of \textbf{\textit{rounds}}.
+In this measure, the communication cost depends on the near-optimality dimension $d$ (Assumption \ref{assumption: near-optimality dimension}).
+If $d = 0$, it is easy to show that the communicated information is also of logarithmic order $\widetilde{\mathcal{O}}(M \log T)$.
+As mentioned by prior research, $d=0$ is the most commonly observed case for blackbox objectives \citep{bubeck2011X, Valko13Stochastic}.
+However, when $d > 0$, the communicated information could be as large as ${\mathcal{O}}(M T^{\frac{d}{d+2}})$ because both $|\mathcal{K}^p|$ and $\tau_{h^p}$ can exponentially increase when we increase $p$.
+In Appendix \ref{subsec: communication_cost}, we show that such dependence on $T$ is unfortunately unavoidable by any algorithm that has the same regret rate as \texttt{Fed-PNE}, and thus our cost is already optimal. \end{remark}

-We emphasize that the above privacy guarantee refers to the limited communications between the server and the clients as in \citet{shi2021federateda, shi2021federatedb, huang2021federated}, instead of the quantitative privacy measures such as differential privacy (DP) \citep{dwork2010differential}, and we will compare \texttt{Fed-PNE} with non-DP algorithms in the experiments (Section \ref{sec: experiments}) for a fair comparison.
+\begin{remark} \textbf{\upshape (Privacy)} The privacy guarantee in the main text refers to the limited communications between the server and the clients as in \citet{shi2021federateda, shi2021federatedb, huang2021federated}, instead of the quantitative privacy measures such as differential privacy (DP) \citep{dwork2010differential}.
 However, since \texttt{Fed-PNE} only requires communications of the average rewards in very few rounds, it would be easy to guarantee differential privacy by adding Laplacian/Gaussian noise to the rewards in the \texttt{Fed-PNE} algorithm.
-In Appendix \ref{app: DP-Fed-PNE}, we prove our claim by presenting the differentially-private version of our algorithm (\texttt{DP-Fed-PNE}) and its theoretical analysis. \end{remark}
+In Appendix \ref{app: DP-Fed-PNE}, we prove our claim by presenting the differentially-private version of our algorithm (\texttt{DP-Fed-PNE}) and its analysis. \end{remark}